NileshEvrywhr/legendary-literate/src/data/blog/read-different/index.md

 description: "This is my first post on this new untitled book project blog thing!
 How exciting!"
 ---

-why read on different topics ? - to enhance your worldview, an understanding of the world, refer Meditations by Marcus Aurelius, Range by David Epstein
+why read a range of topics ? - to enhance your worldview, an understanding of the world, refer Meditations by Marcus Aurelius, Range by David Epstein

 A central theme to Meditations is the importance of analyzing one's judgment of self and others and developing a cosmic perspective: